-The second part of the FY19 ARP project evaluated the suitability of current systems engineering models for MBSE technical reviews.
-This evaluation is the focus of this paper.
-The second section of this paper provides an overview of Systems Engineering Technical Reviews and serves as a point of departure of our evaluation.
-The third section discusses Systems Engineering Technical Reviews (SETR) in an MBSE environment.
-The fourth section discusses applicability of current technical review criteria to MBSE technical reviews.
+This paper evaluates the suitability of current systems engineering models for MBSE technical reviews.
+The section "Systems Engineering Technical Reviews" provides an overview of these reviews and serves as a point of departure of our evaluation.
+The section "SETRS in an MBSE Environment" discusses Systems Engineering Technical Reviews (SETR) in an MBSE environment.
+The section "Applicability of Current Technical Review Criteria to MBSE Technical Reviews" discusses applicability of current technical review criteria to MBSE technical reviews.